Ⅰ. 插件描述

 - and when the Python module

-can be used.
+python-configcan be used.

 Otherwise, the last value in each list will be used.
 IOW, if you know that the

-font you use in your terminal always support \u274c
+font you use in your terminal always support \u274c, you can simply define in

-your .vimrc
+your .vimrc (only!).

 " Manually